alekseiberdnik/dutchexam/README.md

-# DutchExam.online &mdash; MVP frontend
+# DutchExam &mdash; MVP frontend

-DutchExam.online is a small SaaS-style project that helps learners prepare for the Dutch integration exam (inburgering), starting with **Reading (Lezen)** and **Knowledge of Dutch Society (KNM)**.
+DutchExam is a small SaaS-style project that helps learners prepare for the Dutch integration exam (inburgering), starting with **Reading (Lezen)** and **Knowledge of Dutch Society (KNM)**.

 This repository contains the **static frontend MVP**: